ldi-github/shirates-core/doc/markdown/basic/parameter/automatic_device_detection.md

-# Automatic Device Detection with profile naming convention
+# Automatic device detection with profile naming convention

 You can determine the virtual/real device to use in the test by profile naming convention.